Strong intents

 "I’d like to change my mortgage loan schedule."

-From a business perspective (also often based on IVR architecture), these two topics are separate, as the user journeys lead to different customer service departments.
-However, from the linguistic perspective, these utterances are identical apart from the parameters: debt consolidation loan, mortgage loan.
+From a business perspective, these two topics might be treated separately as they may lead to different customer service departments.
+However, from a linguistic perspective, these utterances are essentially identical except for the parameters: "debt consolidation loan" and "mortgage loan."

-Therefore they should belong to the same intent and be differentiated on the basis of the parameters (objects, entities).
-The output paths in the flow should include both of them as a condition:
+Therefore, they should belong to the same intent and be differentiated based on the parameters (objects or entities).
+The output paths in your bot's flow should include both of them as a condition, such as:

 nlu.intent == your_intent AND nlu.variables == parameter1

-The reality about bots is that they tend to grow over time.
-It’s a very common situation that with time it turns out the initially built intent infrastructure becomes inadequate.
-Therefore we highly recommend building intents according to general actions or specific concepts, depending on how they instantiate in relevant phrases.
+One important reality about bots is that they tend to evolve over time.
+It is common for the initial intent infrastructure to become inadequate as the bot's capabilities expand.
+Therefore, we highly recommend building intents based on general actions or specific concepts, depending on how they manifest in relevant user phrases.

-The examples below show intents built around broad actions (where specific cases are expressed by entities).
+The examples below demonstrate intents built around broad actions, with specific cases expressed through entities:

 Not safe | Safe |